Allison Moorer

-Allison Moorer (born June 21, 1972) is an American singer/songwriter.
-She signed with MCA Nashville in 1997 and made her debut on the U.S. Billboard Country Chart with the release of her debut single, “A Soft Place To Fall,” which she co-wrote with Gwil Owen.
-The song was featured in Robert Redford’s The Horse Whisperer and was nominated for an Academy Award for Best Original Song in 1999.
+Allison Moorer (born June 21, 1972) is an American country singer-songwriter.
+She signed with MCA Nashville in 1997 and made her debut on the U.S. Billboard Country Chart with the release of her debut single, "A Soft Place to Fall", which she co-wrote with Gwil Owen.
+The song was featured in Robert Redford's The Horse Whisperer and was nominated for an Academy Award for Best Original Song in 1999.
 Moorer performed at the Oscars ceremony the same year.
-She has made ten albums and has had songs recorded by Trisha Yearwood, Kenny Chesney, Miranda Lambert, Steve Earle, and Hayes Carll.
+She has made ten albums and her songs have been recorded by Trisha Yearwood, Kenny Chesney, Miranda Lambert, Steve Earle, and Hayes Carll.

-Biography

-Early years
+Early life

 Moorer was born in Mobile, Alabama on June 21, 1972.
 She was raised in Frankville, Alabama, and later Monroeville, Alabama, after the deaths of her parents.
 Growing up, Moorer and her sister also lived in Jackson, Alabama at various times.
-Music was an important part of the Moorer family.
-Moorer's father was a heavy drinker who abused his wife.
-In 1985, her mother fled with the two girls to nearby Mobile, but her father soon discovered their whereabouts.
+Music was an important part of the family: her father was a local bandleader and her mother a harmony-singing teacher, and as children, she and her older sister Shelby Lynne sometimes joined their parents on-stage to sing along.
 In 1986, when Moorer was 14 and her older sister Shelby (now Shelby Lynne) was 17, he shot and killed his wife before taking his own life.
-Moorer graduated from the University of South Alabama in Mobile in June 1993 and then moved to Nashville, Tennessee, without even collecting her diploma to join her sister, singer/songwriter Shelby Lynne, who lived there and had already released three albums.
-Moorer began singing backgrounds in Lynne's band full time and toured extensively with her.
+Moorer graduated from the University of South Alabama in Mobile in June 1993 and then moved to Nashville, Tennessee, without collecting her diploma, to join her sister, who lived there and had already released three albums.
+Moorer began singing backgrounds in Lynne's band full-time and toured extensively with her.